metabase/financial-modeling-package/README.md

 In order to use this to create data products, the following requirements must be met.
 If you do not meet all the requirements, this won't work for you.

+1. Admin username/password for a Metabase instance.
+The script uses it to create models/questions via API.
-1. Metabase instance accessible from the internet.
+2. Metabase instance accessible from the internet.
 We use public sharing on metric questions to export CSV data to Google Sheets, which requires the URL to be accessible from the internet.
-2. Model or query caching turned on in the Metabase instance.
+3. Model or query caching turned on in the Metabase instance.
 Metrics query/question can take about 100+ seconds to finish, and unfortunately Google Sheets will timeout during import without caching.
    [Model caching](https://www.metabase.com/docs/latest/data-modeling/models#model-caching) is preferred for best experience, but [query caching](https://www.metabase.com/docs/latest/configuring-metabase/caching) is sufficient.
-3. Stripe data ingested using [Fivetran](https://fivetran.com/docs/applications/stripe)
+4. Stripe data ingested using [Fivetran](https://fivetran.com/docs/applications/stripe)
-4. Stripe data stored in Postgres.
+5. Stripe data stored in Postgres.
 All our SQLs are written for Postgres and likely won't work for other databases.
    Redshift might work as they are fairly similar, but not tested.
-5. Access to Google Sheets.
+6. Access to Google Sheets.
 The financial model template is created in Google Sheets where you need to make a copy.

 ## Install Python 3